 OCD is linked to handfuls of unwanted mental imagery, with the thoughts being potentially tied to subjects that the person is hurt the most by; and yet, the ironic thing is that the person would never act in the manners that appear.
 A few years ago, The Atlantic wrote a great piece about the other side of OCD.
 The article discusses this side in much greater depth, and explains how people who suffer from the disorder are completely aware of their thoughts.
-The twist that occurs is that while the person is utterly aware of their moral compass, and that they would never act in such a fashion, it’s that they are still tormented by the imagery and feel immense guilt (hence creating an obsession of the thought, leading to the compulsion and ritualization of ridding it).
+The twist that occurs is that while the person is utterly aware of their moral compass, they would never act in such a fashion; it’s that they are still tormented by the imagery and feel immense guilt (hence creating an obsession of the thought, leading to the compulsion of ridding it).

 The game was released back in 2014, but has since become available on the majority of major platforms (with the exception of Xbox and Nintendo devices).
 Developed by Infinitap Games, Neverending Nightmares is the creative journey of Matt Gilgenbach.
 The developer has stated that the game heavily focuses on his own experiences in regards to mental illness.
 "Neverending Nightmares is a psychological horror game inspired by the real horror of my battle with obsessive-compulsive disorder and depression," Gilgenbach shared in an interview with Gamespot back in 2013.

-Neverending Nightmares’ gameplay repeats in this repetitive fashion, emulating the feeling of cycles that is felt throughout numerous mental disorders.
+Neverending Nightmares’ gameplay progresses in this repetitive fashion, emulating the feeling of cycles that is felt throughout numerous mental disorders.
 The game itself takes a minimal approach to design, keeping the primary colors black and white (minus gruesome scenes where blood and violence take place in red).
 It moves about in a 2D fashion (left to right) further enforcing the player with minimal direction.
 All these qualities come together to present this claustrophobic discomfort; there isn’t much the player can do rather than navigate the character throughout his house, with the structure of rooms and lighting shifting in each level.

 In the past, going back to those tropes of fighting one’s way through mental asylums, players have been pelted with the imagery of over-the-top insanity.
 There’s nothing to feel in these cases, for the imagery plays into the theatrics as you’re rushing about rooms with your weapons.
 In Neverending Nightmares, however, you are constricted to taking your time through somewhat ridged paths.
 This minimalism forces you to take your time and observe.
 The changes that take place throughout the game can be fairly minor (such as shadows on the wall), or can be truly horrific (in the moments with violence or monsters).